NotSomething0/Valkyrie/README.md

 <b>Detect/Prevent connections with a VPN/Proxy</b>

 1. Valkyrie already purposefully skips over the IP addres of any player when saving identifiers.
-Why?
 IP's are generally not static and have the chance of changing at any point making them unreliable for long term identification.

 2. Most people using a proxy (including myself) don't have any bad intentions in mind and may just want to hide their network activity as an overall [strategy](https://www.ivpn.net/blog/why-you-dont-need-a-vpn/) to protect their online privacy.